Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

-The value of $\eta$ from the fitting is $-0.04 \pm 0.006$ (where the error represents the standard deviation across data sets with different $P$ values), which is significantly larger than the theoretical value of approximately $-0.001$ [from Eq.~\eqref{eq:eta}].
+The value of $\eta$ from the fitting is $-0.045 \pm 0.006$ (where the error denotes the standard deviation across datasets with various pump amplitudes), which is significantly larger than the theoretical value of approximately $-0.001$ (from Supplementary Eq.~(3)).
 The fitted $\eta$ value is mainly constrained by higher-order transitions, such as the signal near $(\omega_\textrm{p}-3\omega_\textrm{K})/2\pi = -10$ MHz in Fig.~\ref{fig:rabi}c.
 Up to $P/K=1.0$, $\eta$ does not show systematic dependence on the pump amplitude, suggesting that the large discrepancy is not induced by the pump.
-The reason for such a large fitted $\eta$ is unclear; we may need to consider the influence of individual junction degrees of freedom, as our calculation of $\eta$ assumed a single degree of freedom (see Sec.~\ref{sec:Hamiltonian}).
+The reason for such a large fitted $\eta$ is unclear; we may need to consider the influence of individual junction degrees of freedom, as our calculation of $\eta$ assumed a single degree of freedom (see Supplementary Information).